-• Subsurface Structure - Stormtech MC-3500 Chamber System:

-Inspect the catch basins that inlet to the subsurface infiltration system as recommended to ensure no trash or debris is entering the system.
+Subsurface Structure - Stormtech MC-3500 and SC-740 Chamber Systems: Inspect the catch basins/ drain manholes that inlet to the subsurface infiltration system as recommended to ensure no trash or debris is entering the system.
 JetVac maintenance is recommended if sediment within the isolator row has been collected to an average depth of 3".